isomerpages/mlaw-rop/_information-for-pawnbrokers/information-for-pawnbrokers.md

 i) Apply to the Accounting &amp; Corporate Regulatory Authority (ACRA) for the incorporation and registration of your proposed pawnshop as a company;

 ii) Thereafter, submit your application online [HERE](https://www.gobusiness.gov.sg/licences){:target="_blank"}.
-Please note that a non-refundable application fee of $800.00/- will be collected when the application is submitted;
+Please note that a non-refundable application fee of $800.00/- will be collected when the application is submitted.
+You may also proceed to paste a ‘Notification of Application’ (one in English and one in Chinese), for a period of three weeks from the date placed, at the main entrance of the proposed pawnshop premises.
+A sample copy is available at our [website](https://rop.mlaw.gov.sg/files/Notification%20of%20Application_display%20and%20advertisement.docx).
+Thereafter, you will be required to send to the Registry a copy of the original Notice and photographs showing the notices pasted at the main entrance of the premises;

 iii) If you are incorporating a company for the pawnbroking business, please ensure that the following object clauses are incorporated in the Memorandum of Association of the company: